ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line : Display the third line of iacta file 7-file : Create a file with a special characters 8-cwd_state : Redirect the output of a command to file and overwritten the file if exist.
+9-duplicate_last_line: Duplicate the last line of a file.